edresch/coalescence/coalescence.md

 * “Trying to define yourself is like trying to bite your own teeth.” - [Alan Watts](https://bit.ly/2MTWUNa)

+* "If I am I because I am I, and you are you because you are you, then I am I and you are you.
+But if I am I because you are you and you are you because I am I, then I am not I and you are not you!" - [Menachem Mendel of Kotzk](https://w.wiki/F47)

+* "What I’m doing at the moment is not completely described unless your being here is described also.
+In order to describe my behavior, I have to describe your behavior and the behavior of the environment...
+That what I am involves what you are. ***I don’t know who I am unless I know who you are.
+And you don’t know who you are unless you know who I am.*** We define each other; we’re all backs and fronts to each other.
+We know who we are in terms of other people; ***we all lock together."***  - [Alan Watts](https://youtu.be/yYGHX8MgaX8)

 * “The true value of a human being is determined primarily by the measure and the sense in which he has attained liberation from the self." - [Albert Einstein](https://www.goodreads.com/quotes/119837)

 * ​"The self is fundamentally an illusion arising as a reflection of the soul in matter, much as a clear lake at midnight reflects the moon." - [Fred Alan Wolf, theoretical physicist](https://imgur.com/OAbRtib)